jeeeet25/NLP-to-SQL/README.md

 # Speak SQL: Harnessing OpenAI for Effortless Natural Language Querying

 ## Overview
 Speak SQL is a groundbreaking project aimed at simplifying the process of converting natural language queries into SQL commands.
 Whether you're a non-technical stakeholder or a seasoned SQL expert, our solution bridges the gap between human language and database operations, making data querying more intuitive and accessible.
+[Link to the blog!](https://medium.com/@pateljeet499/speak-sql-harnessing-openai-for-effortless-natural-language-querying-c09b776455ee)

 ---